esper-io/console_docs/docs/provisioning-methods/factory-reset.md

 **Note**: It can take several minutes to complete a factory reset.

-Once the 'Welcome,' screen is displayed, you are ready to enroll and provision your device.
+Once the 'Welcome' screen is displayed, you are ready to enroll and provision your device.